bennybp/BPModule/dox/cache.md

 an MPI call.
 Global data starts as only local to the process that generated it, but is additionally registered with a root process so that if another process wants it, they can get it via MPI calls.
 The MPI calls all happen transparently to the user of the CacheMap class.

-Note that after obtaining data via an MPI call that data is still considered global.
+\note After obtaining data via an MPI call that data is still considered global even though it is now local to your process.

 The various policies are: